 The cubed beef is cooked with spices in a tomato sauce, then mixed with cabbage that is browned in butter.
 This delicious combination is then steamed with layers of aromatic basmati rice sprinkled with Persian Rice Spice.
 This spice blend is made up of crushed rose petals mixed with ground cinnamon, cardamom, cumin and nutmeg.
 Dried rose petals are sold in Middle Eastern, Persian and some Asian markets; however if you are unable to find this spice, leaving it out will not drastically alter the flavor of this delicious spice blend.
 I have posted the recipe for the Rice Spice here.

-Last but not least is the TahDig (or bottom of the pot) for this flavorful mixed rice dish.
-Persians love TahDig which is the layer in the bottom of the rice that turns crunchy and golden while the rice is steamed.
+Last but not least is the choice of TahDig (or bottom of the pot) for this flavorful rice dish.
+Persians and non-Persians love TahDig, which is the layer in the bottom of the rice that turns crunchy and golden while the rice is steamed.
 In the case of all the inverted rice dishes like this one, the rice is served with the TahDig side up.
 TahDig layer could be pieces of thin flat bread lavash or flour tortilla.
 A mixture of rice with yogurt and saffron is another option.
 You will find the instructions for both of these TahDig(s) HERE.
-The possibilities don’t end there, for example in this recipe I have layered the bottom of the rice with sliced potatoes tossed with a pinch of saffron, and as you can see the TahDig turned out awesome!
+The possibilities don’t end there; for example in this recipe I have layered the bottom of the rice with sliced potatoes tossed with a pinch of saffron, and as you can see the TahDig turned out awesome!

 Cubed meat, diced onion, butter and spices are sauteed until natural meat juices are released.

 Water is added to the meat.
 The meat is cooked for a while, then tomato paste is added and it is simmered for a bit longer until the meat is tender and sauce has thickened.